fastoch/Linux/Ansible.md

 - In our example, we use the `package` module to install 3 packages
 - then, we use the `copy` module to copy a file
 - finally, we use the `dconf` module twice
+  - the dconf module needs to know which user to change the keys & values for, hence the `become_user` line

+---

 In order to make our new config works, we need to create a `files` directory and add our `wallpaper.png` in it:
 - `cd ~/dev/ansible_repo/`